 There are many horse supplements on the market but choosing which one will give your horse the winter minerals and vitamins it needs can be confusing.
 Forageplus discusses ten ways to know what nutrients are best to focus on for the healthiest horse in winter.

 Your horse needs the right fuel in the right amounts, just like a car, to run correctly.
 Correctly fueling your horse is essential for resilient health, soundness and longevity.
 A car, when it breaks, needs new parts which are easy to replace.
 A horse constantly needs to repair, replace and in the case of performance horses and young horses, build their bodies.
-A car uses petrol or diesel as fuel your horse uses nutrition.
+A car uses petrol or diesel as fuel, your horse uses nutrition.

 Horses usually gain their nutrition from three places: water, forage (grass, hay or haylage) and bagged feed.
 Like humans they need guaranteed amounts of protein, amino acids, vitamins and minerals.
 Humans get their food from many differing sources but horses largely have to concentrate on one source, forage.
 Many owners concentrate on the bagged feed their horse eats, worrying which one is the best to feed.
 Owners are led to believe a bag of feed will have the main impact on their horse’s nutrition and health.
 In reality, because of the amount of forage consumed, bagged feeds are a very small part of the horse’s diet.

 Most of a horse’s winter nutrition comes from hay or haylage.
 Even if you are lucky enough to own a lot of land, horses will usually need supplemental feeding in the form of hay through the winter months.
-This is because even though there might be grass to eat the nutritional value of that grass, particularly the protein levels, will plumet as the weather gets colder.
+This is because even though there might be grass to eat the nutritional value of that grass, particularly the protein levels, will plummet as the weather gets colder.
 After a frost you may notice that your horse finds longer grass less palatable and will choose summer cut hay or haylage over longer winter grass.

 Low levels of protein in the diet will lead horses to be hungry.
 This leads to the over eating of feed as the body seeks to maintain the level of protein needed for good health.
 Then there is balance of minerals.
 Hay and haylage is just dried grass and if the the dried grass eaten is not balanced, neither is the overall diet.

 Forage, grass, hay and haylage has the greatest impact on what nutrients the horse is exposed to and what nutrients the horse is lacking in so forage is where you should start and match to when feeding for healthy horses.

 Use of land will affect soil pH, mineral levels in the soil and the level of compaction.
 Soil pH will affect the mineral uptake by the grass and often result in high manganese levels.
 Compaction will affect mineral levels in grass, reducing drainage and often resulting in high iron levels.
-Over grazing too will affect mineral uptake, weakening grass so the roots become shallow and have less access to minerals.
+Over grazing too will affect mineral uptake, weakening grass so the roots become shallow and have less access to some minerals and uptake too much a the heavy metal, antagonist minerals such as iron and manganese.
 Mineral levels affect soil balance.
 Where soil has been looked after and the balance of minerals attended to carefully then mineral levels will be very different in this field to a field where no attention has been paid to soil health.